By using this site, you agree to the use of cookies.

 Shinko-Sai (Procession of the Sacred Carriages)

-The three sacred carriages are carried from the Shrine on the shoulders of men.
+The three sacred carriages are carried from the shrine on the shoulders of men.
 The sacred carriages arrive shortly afterward at the Otabisho, their temporary abode located on Shijo street.

-July 21~23 Latter Festival Yoiyama
+Latter Festival Yoiyama Procession Eve

-Latter Festival Yamahoko-Junko (Float Procession)
+Latter Festival Yamahoko Junko (Float Procession)

 The procession of 11 floats is demonstrated along Oike, Kawaramachi and Shijo streets.

-Hanagasa-Junko (Procession of Flower Sunshade)
+Hanagasa Junko (Procession of Flower Sunshade)

 Kanko-Sai (Procession of the Sacred Carriage)